jeebs-habibs/coin-alert/coin-alert/README.md

 ## TODO
 - Re-investigate logic checking when to send noti.
 I got a noti for an increase over 7 minute threshold but it was like 14 minutes after it went up.
 This should be been an earlier alarm.
 Do we need a threshold between 1 and 7?
 - Better deduping, getting notis for the same token 3 minutes apart, not very useful
+- Add Raydium launch pad
+- Add tracked tokens to dashboard
+- Should only send 1 notification for a given coin at a time.

 Sending 7Phgw0InXPbqaE8Yf1qc8xzpnI13 a notification:  4ti..pump up 17.19% in 1 minutes to token fs1h_fmGyaHm8Kh5etVKoG:APA91bFWo_Et1TZ4UD1GVornJWqSvYjp74eU2Bv-HPfWpX9WA0UkgU58378H317we7xTdGaxkADvNornS67z2kiem6OiHBBLJxLn5q9zqV9aldxaeZy-pBQ